-Disconnect and clean any appliances that will be moving with you and those that will remain.
+- Disconnect and clean any appliances that will be moving with you and those that will remain.
 Use baking soda to get rid of any odors.
-You can also leave a container of baking soda in the refrigerator.
+Consider leaving a container of baking soda in the refrigerator.

-Be there when the movers arrive.
-If you are not able to be present the entire time the movers are there, designate a friend or family member to help out and make decisions.
+- Greet the movers.
+Some paperwork might be required to begin the process.
+If you are not able to be present the entire time the movers are there, have a friend or family member to make decisions.

-Get a baby sitter for your kids during the loading and unloading process.
+- Have a pet and person sitter kids, dogs, cats and grandparents during the loading and unloading process.

 After the Moving Company Leaves

 - Introduce yourself to the neighbors.
 Find out which day the trash is collected.

 - Find out what cable and internet providers they like.

 - Ask around about the best and safest gas stations, restaurants and grocery stores.

 - Register to vote at your new address.

 - Review your Relocation Notebook, you will need it at tax time.
 Make sure you have all your relocation expenses.